Balliol and Blundell's School

 The College's finances were greatly weakened in the mid-seventeenth century by the Civil War, the Great Fire of London, mismanagement, and corruption.
 The Feoffees showed, at an early stage of these financial difficulties, that they were well disposed towards the College, with a gift of £50 in 1668.
 When the Master of Balliol (Thomas Good) discovered that the Feoffees were minded to expand their provision for Blundell's boys at the universities, he began to negotiate with much larger sums in view.
 His efforts were complicated by the attitude of some Fellows, who made a point of being disagreeable to the Balliol Blundellians.
 In 1676 Good nevertheless struck a bargain, the "Second Blundell Composition".
 Under it, an existing Domus Fellowship and Scholarship were converted into additional Blundell places, for a consideration of £600.
 This was tantamount to the outright sale of Foundation places, and a breach of the College's Statutes by introduction of a regional restriction for what were, legal niceties apart, still places originally created by ancient endowments.
 Furthermore, although this doubling of the Tiverton representation in the College was the last formal concession to them, their increased numbers gave them greater confidence and influence, so that in the next century they were able to become dominant.
 The 1676 agreement was for this reason much condemned by nineteenth-century reformers and College historians, but Thomas Good would have seen it as a bold step enabling him to put the College back on its feet, sacrificing the independence of two Domus places in order to preserve the viability of the rest.

 The Blundell Fellowships were completely abolished as part of the sweeping general reforms of the University initiated by Parliament in the early 1850s.
-The Blundell Scholarships were also made subject to increasingly rigorous examination by the College; they survived until the final abolition of all closed entrance awards about twenty years ago.
+The Blundell Scholarships were also made subject to increasingly rigorous examination by the College; they survived until the final abolition of all closed entrance awards.
 The Woodstock estate which had supported the Blundell Foundation at Balliol was sold off with other property in the area in 1922.
 No doubt because of the Scholarships, it became customary for the Master of Balliol or his delegate to be a Governor of the School.
-That privilege is still in place, a vestigial reminder of a relationship which was very important to both the School and the College for well over three hundred years - and probably more to the latter than the former.
+That privilege continued until the 2000s, a vestigial reminder of a relationship which was very important to both the School and the College for well over three hundred years.

 All images are copyright Balliol College.